Tudela National Comprehensive High School: Campus site

 TUDNACOHS has separate campuses for junior high school and senior high school and satellite campus in Maikay.

 Main/Junior High Campus

 Its main campus is located in the coastal barangay of Basirang of the agricultural municipality of Tudela, Misamis Occidental.
 Occupying a former mangrove site, a few meters west of Iligan Bay and along the national highway.
 It is about a kilometer north of the town's commercial center and about 1.5 kilometer south of the popular eco-tourism destination in the region, the Misamis Occidental Aquamarine Park.

-Senior High Campus

-The senior high campus in Centro Napu, Tudela is the original site of the school when it was started in 1993.

-Transportation

-Tricycle or motor cab and habal-habal (motorcycle) are the means of public transportation within the municipality.

-Curriculum

-Revised Basic Education Curriculum which started in the year 2002.